Tuesday, 23 September 2014

 Types of Assets

-From the above definition, you are able to see that assets have different qualities.
-So, assets have been classified according to their nature and tangibility.
+The above definition revealed that assets have different qualities.
+That means there are multiple characteristics of any asset that refer to their durability and exchangeability.
+Assets have been classified according to their nature and tangibility.

-One classification of assets is into Current Assets and Fixed Assets based on their conversion capacity into easy money.
+One classification of assets is into Current Assets and Fixed Assets based on their convertibility into easy money or hard money.

 • Current Assets are more easily convertible into cash or other goods within a short span of time with no legal barriers and procedures.
-Goods in stock or trade, cash and bank balances and other sundry advances or deposits fall in this category of Current Assets.
-Current assets mostly are of shorter time span and may become obsolete after a certain period.
+Goods in stock or trade, cash and bank balances, and other sundry advances or deposits fall in this category of Current Assets.
+Current assets are mostly of a shorter time span and may become obsolete after a certain period.

-• Fixed Assets are more of a fixed nature and last for many years like Land, Road, Building, Plant, and Machinery, etc. Further, they can not be easily sold or converted.
+• Fixed Assets are more of a fixed nature and last for many years, like Land, Roads, Building, Plant, and Machinery, etc. Further, they can not be easily sold or converted.
 They require adequate legal formalities and considerable time to dispose of.

-Another classification based on the utility or usage of assets divides the assets into Operating and Nonoperating.
+Another classification based on the utility or use of the assets divides the assets into Operating and Nonoperating Assets.

-• Operating Assets are those which are required for daily operations of the business as well as for use in the different production procedures so that the business can generate income.
-So naturally, the working capital like Cash and Bank balance, inventory in use, a stock of semi-finished and finished goods, Building, and Plant and machinery used for running the business all these items are termed as Operating assets.
+• Operating Assets are those which are required for daily operations of the business, as well as for use in various production processes enabling the business to generate income.
+So naturally, the working capital like Cash and Bank balance, inventory in use, a stock of semi-finished and finished goods, and Plant and machinery, etc., used for running the business are all termed as operating assets.

-• Non-Operating Assets are assets of not any importance for running the business but still held for future plans or disposal.
+• Non-Operating Assets are assets not of much importance for running the business but still held for future plans or disposal.
 The business production and activities do not get hindered by disposing of those assets.
 Such assets can include any excess land or buildings kept for future plans and extra cash or funds invested unnecessarily.
-Some inventory of old and obsolete items no longer used for production and inoperative dead balances lying since long can also be treated as non-operating assets.
+Inventory of old and obsolete items no longer used for production and inoperative dead balances lying for long periods can also be treated as non-operating assets.

-According to the physical or non-physical existence of assets, they are classified into Physical assets and Non-physical assets.
+Based on their physical or non-physical existence, assets are classified into Physical and Non-physical assets.

 • Physical or Tangible Assets are those which have physical quality and can be seen and felt.
-All fixed assets, cash, and bank balances, inventory items, debtors all these are tangible assets.
+All fixed assets, cash, and bank balances, inventory items, debtors, are all tangible assets.

-• Intangible Assets can be anything that can not be touched or felt like company's Brand name, patent, copyrights, logo, goodwill, and trademark, etc. Even though not physical, these are very useful and important as they promote business and help in increasing sales and profits.
+• Intangible Assets can be anything that can not be touched or felt, like a company's Brand name, patent, copyrights, logo, goodwill, and trademark, etc. Even though not physical, these are very useful and important as they promote business and help in increasing sales and profits.

 Wednesday, 10 September 2014

 Three Branches of Accounting: Costing.
-Financial Accounting and Management Accounting
+Financial, and Management Accounting

 Let us now discuss these branches one by one.